gabrielrovesti/VerifiedMovies/README.md

 > npm run deploy

-- Copy the 'SelfSovereignIdentity.json' that generated from the folder 'artifacts/contracts/elfSovereignIdentity.sol' folder into the 'frontend/src/contracts' folder in order to retrieve the correct ABI and not run out of gas.
+- Copy only the 'SelfSovereignIdentity.json' that generated from the folder 'artifacts/contracts/SelfSovereignIdentity.sol' folder into the 'frontend/src/contracts' folder in order to retrieve the correct ABI and not run out of gas.
+If you don't make major changes to the contract, you can just copy the one I already put there, cause the addresses (luckily for me), are always the same.

 ### Frontend